kostisPodaras/Pig-Game/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game -A player looses his ENTIRE score when he rolls two 6s in a row.
 After that is the next players turn

+-Updated the game where you can put your willing score for the win.
+If you do not, the default is 100